jkubath/TouchscreenInterface/README.md

 during the development process.
 A few of them are getting the touchscreen to work properly, choosing an operating system, and example code for embedding a browser inside an application.

-## src
-This directory contains the final product as our customer would receive it.